Yale-NeRD/mind/artifacts/how_to_yale.md

   - Memory allocator comparison (Fig. 8-center and right)
   - Cache coherence emulator (Fig. 9 and PSO/PSO+ in Fig. 6-right)

-Generating each data point will take 5~25 minutes.
+Generating each data point will take 15 ~ 60 minutes with default configuration in this repository.

 ## Access to the control server
 We assume thet you already have Yale VPN following our instructions in hotcrp.